chriswebb09/chriswebb09.github.io/_posts/2017-01-03-on-ambulances-and-fridays.md

 ---
 layout: post
-title: On Ambulance and Fridays
+title: On Ambulances and Fridays
 ---

 <p class="message">